PaulNXN1/javaScript_Quiz/README.md

 # javaScript_Quiz

 ## Description
 This is the 4th assignment homework, or submission.
 The student was given the task to incorporate all three main fields of practice: HTML, CSS, and JavaScript [JS] in order to create a multiple choice quiz, with the main focus on JavaScript.
+The quiz is composed of four (4) multiple choice questions.
+When the user hits "Start", a timer will start.
+If the user selects an incorrect answer, the timer will decrease by 10.0 seconds.
+Responses will display for correct and incorrect submissisons for each question.
+The final score will be logged as how much time is left.
+The user will then be able to submit initials using Local Storage to display on the page.